ostdotcom/website-docupony/platform/docs/1-create.md

 ![create-account](/platform/docs/assets/token-setup/mint_tokens.png)

 ## e.
 Connect to the OST Wallet App (Optional)
+The OST Wallet App provides a view into the OST Wallet SDK.
 Simply log-in to OST Platform, click on the **Wallet** tab and select Connect.

-For more detailed instructions, see [here](/platform/docs/wallet/app/#connect-your-brand-token-to-ost-wallet-app).
+Check out our [Connect Your Brand Token to the OST Wallet App](/platform/docs/wallet/app/#connect-your-brand-token-to-ost-wallet-app) guide for more detailed instructions.

 <hr>

-## Watch a Short Video on How To Create Brand Tokens
+## Watch a Short Video on How To Create a Brand Token

 <div align="center">
     <iframe width="680" height="384"